• Skip to primary navigation

 1. Worcestershire sauce (Gluten-free)

-• You could use this to take the place of dark soy in a marinade but this has an additional tang.
+• You could use this to take the place of dark soy in a marinade but it has an additional tangy flavor.
 It's also much thinner in texture, although it would darken your food slightly and increase the depth of flavour, as dark soy does.

 2. Fish sauce